noise-lab/dns-measurement/README.md

 ## Dependencies

+Our code was built to run on Debian.
 To build the DNS response time measurement tool, you will first need to install the packages in the dns-timing/debs directory with `dpkg -i`.
 You will also need to install the following dependencies: